AdElisium/fund/phoenix.md

 I want to see my whole squad winning. ----- If you feel the same bring a friend and you both get a discount!

+_The challenge is not in making moneey.
+It is in keeping it._ - Peter Brandt

+_Limit your size in any position so that fear does not beomce the prevailing instinct guiding your judgement._ Joe Vidich

+_Listen to what the market is saying about others.
+Not what others are saying about the market._ - Richard Wyckoff

+It's not a loss that hurts.
+It's the size of the loss. --- Cut your losses.

+_In trading, when there is nothing to do, the best thing to do is nothing._ Scott Bessent

+_Winners are not afraid of losing.
+Losers are_ - Robert Kiyosaki

+_Most people trade for excitement and thrill.
+Real money is made when trading becomes boring._ - Meghara V. Malkan

+_If most traders would learn to sit on their hands 50% of the time, they would make a lot more money._ - Bil Lipschutz

+_When you are getting beat to death, get your head out of the mixer._ - Richard Dennis ---- Cut your losses quick

+_Don't focus on making money.
+Focus on protecting what you have._ - Paul Tudor Jones